ahungryhipster/ahungryhipster.github.io/_posts/2013-11-12-brunch-at-otaku-south.md

 If I had to choose a favorite, it would be the Okonomiyaki with Kara-Age, simply because of the Kara-Age.
 It's basically Japanese fried chicken and was quite tasty.

+##RAMEN
+I would preference the ramens I've tried so far in this order: Tonkotsu Ramen, Chicken Ramen, and the Pork Szechuan Ramen.
+However, I would only order the Tonkotsu Ramen again.
+The pork was excellent.